 The NMEA outputs provides IEC 61162-1:2007(E) (NMEA 0183) format depth information to other equipment with NMEA 0183 inputs.
 Baud rate is 4800 or 9600, 8 bit, no parity.
-Several messages may be selected on "Fig. 2.9.
-Screen 8, NMEA control screen." on page 20 and the enabled messages are transmitted every second.
-The NMEA inputs accept position, speed, alarm, heading and UTC time messages from various navigators, compasses or speed logs.
+Several messages may be selected in "Screen 8" and the enabled messages are transmitted every second.
+The NMEA inputs accept position, speed, alarm acknowledge, heading and UTC time messages from various navigators, compasses or speed logs.
 The two inputs provided may be connected to different talkers, and both data streams will be received.
 There are two outputs (both from COM 1) that will drive each minimum of 10 standard NMEA 0183 inputs.